Johnston Atoll: Early history

 The first Western record of the atoll was on September 2, 1796, when the Boston-based American brig Sally accidentally grounded on a shoal near the islands.
-The ship's captain, Joseph Pierpont, published his experience in several American newspapers the following year giving an accurate position of Johnston and Sand Island along with part of the reef, but did not name or lay claim to the area.
+The ship's captain, Joseph Pierpont, published his experience in several American newspapers the following year, accurately portraying Johnston and Sand Island along with part of the reef.
+Still, he did not name or lay claim to the area.
 The islands were not officially named until Captain Charles J. Johnston of the Royal Naval ship HMS Cornwallis sighted them on December 14, 1807.
-The ship's journal recorded: "on the 14th [December 1808] made a new discovery, viz. two very low islands, in lat.
+The ship's journal recorded: "on the 14th [December] made a new discovery, viz. two very low islands, in lat.
 16° 52′ N. long.
 190° 26′ E., having a dangerous reef to the east of them, and the whole not exceeding four miles in extent".

-In 1856, the United States enacted the Guano Islands Act, which allowed citizens of the United States to take possession of islands containing guano deposits.
+In 1856, the United States enacted the Guano Islands Act, which allowed US citizens to take possession of uninhabited and unclaimed islands containing guano deposits.
 Under this act, William Parker and R. F. Ryan chartered the schooner Palestine specifically to find Johnston Atoll.
-They located guano on the atoll in March 1858 and proceeded to claim the island as U.S. territory.
-In June of the same year, S. C. Allen, sailing on the Kalama under a commission from King Kamehameha IV of Hawaiʻi, landed on Johnston Atoll, removed the American flag, and claimed the atoll for the Kingdom of Hawaii.
+They located guano on the atoll on March 19, 1858.
+They proceeded to claim the island as U.S. territory.
+That same year, S. C. Allen, sailing on the Kalama under a commission from King Kamehameha IV of Hawaiʻi, sailed to Johnston Atoll, removed the American flag, and claimed the atoll for the Kingdom of Hawaii (June 14–19, 1858).
 Allen named the atoll "Kalama" and the nearby smaller island "Cornwallis."

-Returning on July 27, 1858, the captain of the Palestine again hoisted the American flag and tried to acquire the island in the name of the United States.
-The same day, the "derelict and abandoned" atoll was declared part of the domain of Kamehameha IV.
+Returning on July 22, 1858, the captain of the Palestine again hoisted the American flag to re-assert US sovereignty over the island.
+On July 27, however, the "derelict and abandoned" atoll was declared part of the domain of Kamehameha IV.
 On its July visit, however, the Palestine left two crew members on the island to gather phosphate.
 Later that year, Kamehameha revoked the lease granted to Allen when he learned the atoll had been claimed previously by the United States.
-However, this did not prevent the Hawaiian Territory from making use of the atoll or asserting ownership.